sheffield-bioinformatics-core/wrangling-genomics/_episodes/05-automation.md

 {: .output}

-These next two lines will give us a status message to tell us that we are currently running FastQC, then will run FastQC on all of the files in our current directory with a `.fq` extension.
+These next two lines will give us a status message to tell us that we are currently running FastQC, then will run FastQC on all of the files in our current directory with a `.fq` or `fq.gz` extension.

 ~~~
 echo "Running FastQC ..."